 - It will also invite late penalties and you might be charged with a hefty interest on the unpaid amount.

 - Your investment might not be able to match the rate of interest f your loan.

-- Investments which offer higher returns like equities but if markets fail you to pay the money it can put you into the trouble.
-However, it will be preferable ig you do not borrow to invest.
+- Investments that offer higher returns like equities but if markets fail you to pay the money it can put you into the trouble.
+However, it will be preferable if you do not borrow to invest.

 Take Insurance With Huge Loans

-- If you are taking a huge loan such as the home loan or a loan against property, it is advisable to take an insurance cover as well.
+- If you are taking a huge loan such as a home loan or a loan against property, it is advisable to take an insurance cover as well.

 - In unfortunate circumstances, this will lessen the burden on your family.

 - Usually, banks will offer a term cover that offers insurance equal to the outstanding amount.

 - Although you can also opt for a regular term plan to cover the same as it will continue even after the loan is paid or you make a switch to another lender.